wp-plugins/liveagent/readme.txt

 = What is LiveAgent? =
 LiveAgent is full featured help desk and live web chat software integrated into one powerful support platform.
 For more info check out [this page](http://www.qualityunit.com/liveagent/)

-= Is it free? =
-Yes it is if you create account with our plugin.
-You'll get free account which support multiple channels (mail, chat, facebook, twitter, etc.).
-Only limitation is 50 chats/mails per month.

 = Is plugin avaliable also in my language? =
 From version 3.0.0 plugin supports translations to any language that WordPress supports.
 So if you have time and will you can help us to improve it.
 [Make your own translation](http://support.qualityunit.com/634703-Making-custom-translation) and send it to us.
 We add it to next plugin release.